realjoshuau/nsmbwii-ap-scores/README.md

-# AP Test Remorse: Mk Wii Edition
+# AP Test Remorse: ~~Mk Wii~~ NSMB Edition

-A browser extension that plays the Mk Wii losing music if you got a 1 or 2 on an AP test.
+A fork of [AlexanderHOtt/mkwii-ap-scores](https://github.com/AlexanderHOtt/mkwii-ap-scores) that plays the ~~Mk Wii~~ New Super Mario
+Bros Wii death music if you got a 1 or 2 on an AP test.

 ## Chrome Install Instructions